zayanx7/sql-challenge/README.md

 An Entity-Relationship Diagram (ERD) image, exported from Quick DBD.

-A schema.sql file for table creation and data structure definition.
+A schema.sql file for table creation.

 The queries.sql file for executing the analysis queries required for the challenge.